The Asian Studies program is part of the School of Languages and Cultures.

 Asian Studies is taught in English, and draws on the cutting-edge research being carried out by academic staff of the program by incorporating it into all aspects of our teaching.
 Language units of study cannot be counted towards the Asian Studies major, however you are strongly encouraged to the study an Asian language in conjunction with Asian Studies units.

 Pathways through the major

 A major in Asian Studies requires at least 36 senior credit points, including at least 18 credit points from core units of study of which 6 credit points must be at 3000 level.

-The units of study for the major can be found in the Table A unit of study table Asian Studies.
+The units of study for the major can be found in the Table A unit of study table for Asian Studies.
 The table shows units of study on offer in the current handbook year.
-You may find information regarding a full list of units of study available to the major on the departmental website.
+You can find information regarding a full list of units of study available to the major on the departmental website.